Specialist legal advice for insurance buyers, sellers and intermediaries

 We provide the full range of insurance-related legal advice for policyholders, brokers, introducers, managing general agents (MGAs), insurers, captive owners and professional advisers, wherever in the world they are doing business, including:

-- Establishing, structuring, merging, acquiring and disposing of insurance operations
+- Establishing, structuring, merging, acquiring and disposing of insurance businesses

 - Supporting the development and distribution of new insurance products